 \section{Results and Discussion}

-In the following, we consider crystals and gas-phase molecules, both of which have been geometry-optimized by minimizing their configurational energies with respect to the atomic positions, as described in \appref{si:ds}.
-Unless stated otherwise, we use as our featurization the 3-body SOAP vectors (as described in \appref{si:hypers} and computed with \texttt{librascal}\cite{musil_efficient_2021}) and build 5-fold cross-validated ridge regression models using \texttt{scikit-learn}\cite{pedregosa_scikit-learn_2011}.
+In the following, we consider crystals and gas-phase molecules, both of which have been geometry-optimized by minimizing their configurational energies with respect to the atomic positions, as described in Appendix A. Unless stated otherwise, we use as our featurization the 3-body SOAP vectors (as described in Appendix B1) and build a regularized ridge regression models using \texttt{scikit-learn}\cite{pedregosa_scikit-learn_2011}.
 All models were trained on the same training set of \ntrain crystals (or the corresponding \ntrainmol molecules).
 We report errors on a mutually-exclusive set of \ntest crystals (or the corresponding \ntestmol molecules).
 When interpreting the results, it is important to consider that the test set has been selected at random, and is therefore representative of the makeup of the CSD, while the training structures were selected with Farthest Point Sampling\cite{imbalzano2018, cersonsky2021} to maximize the diversity, and therefore contain a large fraction of unstable, ``extreme'' cases.